 The sciatic nerve is the longest in your body, and if it's compressed, it could cause sciatic pain so intense that you aren't able to move.
-At Lynx Healthcare, the team of board-certified pain management specialists has helped countless patients in Albuquerque, New Mexico, reduce their pain and address the underlying cause of their condition.
+At Lynx Healthcare, the team of board-certified pain management specialists has helped countless patients in Farmington and Albuquerque, New Mexico, reduce their pain and address the underlying cause of their condition.
 If you suffer from sciatica, you don't need to suffer any longer.
-Call or use the online scheduling tool to book your appointment and start treatment today.
+Call the nearest office or use the online scheduling tool to book your appointment and start treatment today.

 Sciatica is a term that refers to the symptoms of pain or numbness that results from a pinched or compressed sciatic nerve.